 630-70.2 A Specimen Tree Survey Plan is required to be submitted to the Department for all development that does not meet the exemptions listed in Section 630-70.8 below prior to the Specimen Tree Concept Plan submittal and shall be prepared by a certified arborist, authorized registered professional or registered forester.
 In cases where there is phasing of development a Specimen Tree Survey Plan and a Specimen Tree Concept Plan is required for the entire property boundaries prior to the Final Plat for the first phase.
 Any tree that meets the identification criteria for tree size in Section 630-70.3 below is considered a specimen tree and shall be shown on the Specimen Tree Survey Plan.
 Any tree that meets the identification criteria for tree size and condition in Section 630-70.3 shall be shown on the Specimen Tree Concept Plan.
-In general, the Specimen Tree Survey Plan shows where the existing specimen trees that meet the identification criteria for size are located, and the Specimen Tree Concept Plan shows where the existing specimen trees that meet the identification criteria for size and condition are located in relation to the preliminary plan design.
+In general, the Specimen Tree Survey Plan shows where the existing specimen trees that meet the identification criteria for size and condition are located in relation to the preliminary plan design.
 For plan preparation guidelines for the Specimen Tree Survey and the Specimen Tree Concept Plan refer to Section 320-20 of this UDO.